Backed by industry leading hardware, WiFi and Bluetooth LE are working together to drive mass adoption of IoT enterprise solutions.

 The relationship between transmitters and receivers, often referred to as tags and access points, has naturally evolved overtime.
 I won’t delve into how we got where we are today in this article, but understand that WiFi and Bluetooth LE tags and access points have operated independent and often exclusive from one another until quite recently.

 The trouble with this is that WiFi access points are ubiquitous.
 BLE access points are not.
 In order to deploy a BLE solution using BLE tags, it’s been necessary to install and maintain BLE access points alongside an existing WiFi infrastructure in a somewhat painful and redundant way.
-Thankfully the gradual production of WiFi access points that can also scan BLE by the likes of Meraki and Ruckus for example, has represented a noteworthy step towards eliminating this inconvenience altogether.

 To put it in perspective, the transmitter becomes the only piece of hardware required to deploy an asset tracking solution.
 That’s pretty sweet!

 WiFi and BLE scanning access points will soon become the norm, creating an enormous market for location-based services powered by Bluetooth LE.
 I’ll discuss this further in an upcoming post, but this means that the race to digitalize your business model has become easier and your industry more competitive.

 So when you consider an update or expansion to your IT infrastructure, ensure your access points are capable of scanning for WiFi and BLE devices.
 This is an easy way to future-proof your organization for the coming of a more modern and connected world.
 Location data is and will continue to be an extremely valuable source of information in this world as it helps organizations improve processes and save money.